Better connectivity and high availability.

-If you have microservices and need help expanding, we're great at using existing resources and working within APIs and various architectures to solve hard problems.
-If you think you need microservices, let us walk with you down that road to see just what kind of high-availability architecture or decoupled front end might be necessary.
+If you have microservices and need help expanding, we're great at using existing resources and working within APIs and various architectures to solve complex problems.
+If you need microservices, let us walk you down that road to see just what kind of high-availability architecture or decoupled front end might be necessary.

 Ecommerce & microservices

 If your commerce engine is headless (meaning the front end is not powered by the backend), then you can fix bugs and improve your design as needed or upgrade your search index independently of your content management system.

 Flexible content layout

 Because of the emphasis on reusable components, React accelerates project timelines.
 Tokens make up the components, so every React project benefits from momentum multipliers.

 Customers expect fast page loads, solid shipping estimates, and unique digital experiences.
 Beware that some microservices architectures can introduce latency (slow pages).
 Loosely coupling some services, like product catalogs with stock and checkout rules that prevent delayed shipping can be critical.

 Choose the best product rating third party, get a specialized shipping and fulfillment integration, whatever it is, you can focus on investing in services that match your exact business needs.